anon-blue/anon.blue/README.txt

                      And then restart your PC.

-                     If you wantto scold someone you can scold on the
+                     If you wantto scold someone you can scold on there:
+                     tyuer